NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

-Gives individuals a working and practical look at numerous aspects of public health administration and leadership.
-Includes definitions of leadership, qualities of an effective leader, sources of power, time management, the planning and decision making process, three core functions of public health, social marketing strategies, as well as other timely topics related to the administration and practice of public health.
+Gives individuals a working and practical look at numerous aspects of healthcare administration and leadership.
+Includes definitions of leadership, qualities of an effective leader, sources of power, time management, the planning and decision making process, three core functions of public health, social marketing strategies, as well as other timely topics related to healthcare practice and administration.

 Introduces research techniques, methodology, and designs.
 Examines the planning, organizing, and conducting of research studies for solving problems unique to community health.
 Includes literature review and research article critiques.

-Provides field experience and enhanced knowledge in community health services and education, under the preceptorship of an individual qualified by education and/or experience.
+Provides field experience and enhanced knowledge in health services and education, under the preceptorship of an individual qualified by education and/or experience.
 May be repeated for a maximum of 6 credits toward graduation.
 May be graded credit/no credit.

 Provides students the opportunity to conduct research under the mentorship of a faculty member.
 Provides an opportunity to put in practice the theoretical knowledge gained in prior major courses.
 Requires the creation of a significant intellectual or creative product that is characteristic of the community health discipline and worthy of communication to a broader audience.
 May be repeated for a maximum of 3 credits toward graduation.

-Explores and examines special topics related to community health issues and problems.
-May include community health topics such as AIDS/HIV, West Nile Virus, special drug and sexuality issues, obesity, suicide, teenage pregnancy and terrorism.
+Explores and examines special topics related to public health issues and problems.
+Includes public health topics such as AIDS/HIV, West Nile Virus, special drug and sexuality issues, obesity, suicide, teenage pregnancy and terrorism.
 May be repeated for a maximum of 6 credits toward graduation.